Stop the demolition of Midtown and return the property to the tenants

 Black Homes Matter!

-Support the tenants of the Midtown Park Apartments, one of San Francisco's largest concentrations of African-American and working-class tenants, who are facing displacement from their homes and historic community.
-The Midtown tenants were promised ownership of their homes, and now the City and Mercy Housing are trying to take them away.
+Support the tenants of the Midtown Park Apartments, one of San Francisco's largest concentrations of African-American and working-class tenants, who are facing demolition of their homes and removal from their historic community.
+The Midtown tenants were promised ownership of their homes, and now MOHCD and Mercy Housing took that away.

 Midtown tenants demand: